mrdanishalam/Devtinder/homework.md

 --Explore the mongoose documentation for models methods --What are options in a model .
 FindOneUpdate method , Explore more about it.
 --API - Update the user with Email Id.

+--Add API level validation on patch requests & post API --Data Sanitizing - Add a API vlidation for each field